Selbosh/starter-hugo-research-group/content/jobs/_index.md

 If you have completed or are about to complete your PhD and are interested in our projects, get in touch.
 We can be a great springboard into industry, to create [startups](https://www-live.dfki.de/en/web/technologies-applications/industry/spin-offs) and be the first step of an academic career.
 ## PhD stipends
 If you are excited by our past research or the topics mentioned, please get in touch.
-1700€ per month stipend + potentially academic assitant position (HIWI)
+1700€ per month stipend + potentially academic assistant position (HIWI)

 ## MSc stipends (international students are very welcome)
-We predominantly hire PhDs and Postdocs, but if you are highly motivated and see exceptional synergy with our group, please be in touch.
+We predominantly hire PhDs and Postdocs, but if you are highly motivated and see exceptional synergy with our group, please contact us.

 You need to apply via https://applymsc.informatik.uni-kl.de/ to be admitted but get in touch before.

-You need to apply via [https://applymsc.informatik.uni-kl.de/](https://applymsc.informatik.uni-kl.de/) to be addmited to MSc but get in touch before.
+You need to apply via [https://applymsc.informatik.uni-kl.de/](https://applymsc.informatik.uni-kl.de/) to be admitted to MSc but get in touch before.
 # [Submit your interest here!](https://forms.office.com/r/CWNtPWXdLr)

 # Sample project